nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_interaction_read.md

 For pointers returned in a response to a search or read interaction, the record URL metadata attribute will contain the URL for retrieving the record via the SSP.

-Consumers and Providers MUST not pre-fix the Pointer url property with the SSP server url.
+Consumers and Providers MUST not pre-fix the Pointer URL property with the SSP server URL.

 ### SSP Headers ###
 The HTTP GET request must include a number of Spine specific HTTP headers: